Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Experiments

 For all the experiments, we use AdamW optimizer~\citep{loshchilov2019decoupled} with a warmup ratio of $0.06$, a linear learning rate scheduler, and a sequence length of $128$.
 For our methods and the Compacter baseline, we use a batch size of $64$.
 We report the rest of the hyperparameters in Table~\ref{tab:hparam}.
 The code to run NLP experiments is developed using PyTorch using Huggingface, Adapter-transformer, PEFT libraries, and the original LoRA codebase.

 For ViT experiments, we use JaX~\citep{jax2018github} and the open-sourced JAX implementation of ViT.

 \textbf{Additional Details on the Pinwheel Experiment}.
+First, we provide a figure of the pinwheel dataset used to showcase the approximation qualities to LDRMs (see Fig~\ref{fig:ldr_pinwheel} left).
 We provide additional details on the pinwheel experiment.
 We tried out 2 settings : \textbf{(a)} simple neural network training for 2000 epochs, \textbf{(b)} the embedding (bottom) layer is frozen and the rest of the network is trained for 2000 epochs.
 This can be thought of fitting a feature extractor on top of a randomized projection.
 The setting \textbf{(b)} is presented in the main paper while setting \textbf{(a)} is presented in Appendix~\ref{sec:addtl_expt}.
 Next, we provide additional details for our text and vision experiments.

 \textbf{NLP Experiments}.
 We train the LoRA-BERT using PEFT library from Huggingface~\citep{wolf-etal-2020-transformers}.
 The hyperparameters used by the original authors are used in this setting.
 For experiments comparing with the LoRA baseline, we parameter match the LoRA updates with our \surm s, thus the LoRA updates are given by rank $1$ matrices. we inject the LoRA modules in query, key, value projection matrices and also show ablations where we remove the adaptation from the key matrix.